Age of Empires II: Age of Kings

 Age of Kings is a chronological continuation of Age of Empires and its expansion, The Rise of Rome.
 The thing that sets the original as well as Age of Kings apart from other RTS games is the large number of technologies available to research combined with the fact that your empire moves through four distinct historical ages: the Dark Ages, the Feudal Age, the Castle Age, and the Imperial Age.
 Advancing to a new age opens up new buildings and technologies for your empire.
 Basically, it’s about as close to real-time Civilization as anyone has gotten, and the game’s full of options as a result.

-Age of Empires II has on offer an impressive collection of fourteen playable civilizations from around the world, starting with such familiar cultures as the Britons, Celts or Vikings to more exotic ones, like the Chinese or Persians.
-None of AoK’s fourteen civilizations are drastically different, but they do offer subtle strategic variations for the shrewd player to exploit.
+Age of Empires II has on offer an impressive collection of fourteen playable civilizations from around the world.
+These civilizations aren’t drastically different, but they do offer subtle strategic variations for the shrewd player to exploit.
 The vikings, for instance, gain a tremendous bonus out of sea combat, and hence will be more efficient on coastal rather than desert maps.
 The French are famous for their cavalry charges while the barbaric Goths, known for their reliance on mass numbers to overwhelm, can fork out units faster and cheaper than most.
 Besides benefiting from special bonuses, cultures also posses their own special unit.
 The Britons have their famous Longbowmen, the Japanese command Samurai while the Persians have powerful War Elephants, to name a few.

 Just as there is no real dominant civilization, there are no dominant units.
-The Teutonic Knights are very strong, but very slow, which makes them easy prey for cavalry archers.
+The Teutonic Knights are very strong, but slow, which makes them easy prey for cavalry archers.
 The Mongol Mangudai (unique cavalry archers) are deadly to all infantry, but cannot hold up against foot archers or light cavalry.
 The Persian War Elephants are hard to kill and receive a bonus when attacking buildings, but they are very expensive and weak against cheap spearmen.
-In fact, every unit in the game has situations in which it excels and has at least one critical weakness.
-This rock-paper-scissors approach means that a player who actually uses strategy will almost certainly be able to handle the classic “rush” type game play that is commonplace in most RTS games.
+Every unit, even the most expensive ones, have at least one critical weakness that you, or your enemy, can exploit.

 Although the game really shines in multiplayer, there are also four campaigns (plus a tutorial) set around historical figures that loosely follow the major campaigns of those figures.
 Joan of Arc starts out a peasant girl who must raise an army and drive the British from France.
 Ghengis Khan must unite the various Mongol tribes into a single army before setting out on his conquests.
 The Saracen king, Saladin, has to bring the other Middle Eastern kingdoms into line before driving the Crusaders from the Holy Land.
 Finally, Frederick Barbarosa sets out to rebuild the Holy Roman Empire in the image of Charlemagne.